 We're aware of some initiatives in other countries, including the US and the UK.
-A Plain Writing Act was introduced in the US in 2010 which requires that federal agencies use "clear Government communication that the public can understand and use"100.
-In the UK the Plain English Campaign, advocated by a private sector commercial entity, resulted in almost all UK Government departments and public bodies having received a Crystal Mark - which is the Plain English Campaign's seal of approval101.
+A Plain Writing Act was introduced in the US in 2010 which requires that federal agencies use "clear Government communication that the public can understand and use".
+In the UK the Plain English Campaign, advocated by a private sector commercial entity, resulted in almost all UK Government departments and public bodies having received a Crystal Mark - which is the Plain English Campaign's seal of approval.

 There are some examples of the use of Plain English in Ireland.
-The 'Guide to Your Rights' on the website of the Data Protection Commissioner102 is a good example, and has been approved by the National Adult Literacy Agency (NALA)103.
-Interesting also is that the Courts Service in Ireland has received a (UK) Crystal Mark104.
-NALA coordinates a Plain English campaign, and over 100 organisations have received the NALA Plain English Mark.
+The 'Guide to Your Rights' on the website of the Data Protection Commissioner is a good example, and has been approved by the National Adults Literacy Association (NALA).
+Interesting also is that the Courts Service in Ireland has received a (UK) Crystal Mark.
+NALA coordinates a Plain English campaign, however, it has gained little traction to date.